Streets of St. Louis: Olive Street

-Olive Street runs east–west from Downtown St. Louis to the northern part of the Central West End.
+Olive runs east–west from Downtown St. Louis to the northern part of the Central West End.
 In 1821 this road was first named "North C Street", in 1826 it was renamed after the hardy Mediterranean tree and its well-known fruit, the olive.
 During the 1850s, the road's extension west of Eighteenth Street was called the Olive Street Plank road due to its wooden construction.

-Palm Street

-Palm Street runs north–south from the neighborhood of Near North Riverfront on the east to the intersection near Parnell Street and Natural Bridge Avenue in the west near the Hyde Park and St. Louis Place.

-Papin Street

-Papin Street runs from Downtown St. Louis to the Forest Park Southeast neighborhood.

 Parnell Street

-Parnell Street runs north–south in the neighborhood of St. Louis Place where it becomes Jefferson Avenue near south of the neighborhoods border.
+Parnell runs north–south in the neighborhood of St. Louis Place where it becomes Jefferson Avenue near south of the neighborhoods border.
 Parnell Street is named to honor Charles Stewart Parnell the prominent Irish parliamentarian, political leader, and supporter of Ireland's return to independence from England.

 Pestalozzi Street

 Pestalozzi runs east–west from Soulard through Benton Park and Tower Grove East to Tower Grove Park in the South Grand area.
 The street is named in honor of Johann Heinrich Pestalozzi, the Swiss educational reformer whose theory and practices influenced modern elementary education.